What is Sexual Assault?

 I used to date the person who assaulted me — does that mean it isn't rape?

-Rape can occur when the offender and the victim have a pre-existing relationship (sometimes called "date rape" or "acquaintance rape"), or even when the offender is a victim's spouse or partner.
-It does not matter whether the other person is an ex-lover or a complete stranger, and it doesn't matter if you've had sex in the past.
+Rape can occur when the offender and the victim have a pre-existing relationship (sometimes called “date rape” or “acquaintance rape”), or even when the offender is a victim’s spouse or partner.
+It does not matter whether the other person is an ex-lover or a complete stranger, and it doesn’t matter if you’ve had sex in the past.
 The majority of sexual assaults are committed by someone known to the victim.
+Being in a relationship, or even a marriage, does not mean that sex is an obligation.
+Consent always matters.

 I don't remember the assault — does that mean it isn't rape?